e271828e/Flight.jl/prototypes/kernel/NOTES.md

-which `sample_times`' field-name sugar already spells, and one keyed with a sibling *container* field's name **where that field contributes children**, which collides with no child yet shadows the `"field/key"` grammar reaching them — the review's find, spec'd as the §8.5 clause D-211 acquired: the elements stay in the flat list and become unreachable in the structural register, the exact-match-first lookup in `_one_level` answering with the bare child and the one-level rejection then blaming it rather than the shadowed container.
+which `sample_times`' field-name sugar already spells, and one keyed with a sibling *container* field's name **where that field contributes children**, which collides with no child yet shadows the `"field/key"` grammar reaching them — the review's find, spec'd as the §8.5 clause D-212 records: the elements stay in the flat list and become unreachable in the structural register, the exact-match-first lookup in `_one_level` answering with the bare child and the one-level rejection then blaming it rather than the shadowed container.
 The